GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ## Visualization of the dataset folder by using the list.
 * Let us consider the dataset folder is one which contains all the respective nested lists.
-* Now below is the code fro displaying of images in those dataset folder.
+* Now below is the code for displaying of images in those dataset folder.
 ```
 # just some random visualization of the dataset folder
 img1=Image.open(dataset[10][0])  #foreground_background image